silentgameplays/Hitman-Codename-47-Resolution-Fix-Windows/README.md

 # Hitman-FHD-Fix
 Hitman FHD Fix

-0.For Steam versions only:
+# For Steam versions only:
-Go into C:\Program Files (x86)\Steam find a file Steam.dll and Copy/Paste it into your Hitman:Codename 47 directory
+Go into C:\Program Files (x86)\Steam find a file Steam.dll and Copy/Paste it into your C:\Program Files (x86)\Steam\steamapps\common\Hitman Codename 47 directory

+# Easy

-1.Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play
+1. Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play and .NET 3.5

+2. Install Game

+3. Download the hitman.ini file from this repo

+4. Paste the hitman.ini file replacing the original in C:\Program Files (x86)\Steam\steamapps\common\Hitman Codename 47

+5. Enjoy game

+# Advanced changing manually

-2.Change rendering device from Direct3D to OpenGL
+1.Change rendering device from Direct3D to OpenGL

-3.Go into hitman.ini file
+2.Go into hitman.ini file

-4.Change the values:
+3.Change the values:

 Resolution 1920x1020

-5.Add Value:
+4.Add Value:
 Window

-6.(Optional)For a glitchless free experience limit your overall refresh rate for older games:
+5.*(Optional)* For a glitchless free experience limit your overall refresh rate for older games:
 NVIDIA>Control Panel>Change Resolution to 60Hz

 All good!